teylie/teylie/README.md

 # Hi~  I am Lyla !

-🌸 I'm an enthusiastic coder— who's just stepping into the captivating realm of programming.

-     I'm ready to embark on new adventures and unravel the wonders that the programming universe holds ⭐

-Hello there, I'm Lyla! 🌸 I'm an enthusiastic coder stepping into the world of programming.
+🌸 I'm an enthusiastic coder stepping into the world of programming.
     Ready to explore and uncover the wonders of coding ⭐

 📚 My Goals
 I aim to create my own games someday 😊

-I dream of traveling the world, learning from diverse individuals across the globe, and using their experiences to inspire my own creativity.
+I dream of traveling the world, gain new experiences

-I love taking on big projects and having a great time doing so 💜
+Taking on big projects and having a great time doing so 💜

 And of course, continuous self-improvement and hard work are key 😸